Sauteed Chicken Cutlets with Sage and Capers

 - Mix chicken stock and capers in small bowl.
 Mix cornstarch and water in small measuring cup.

-- Rub both sides of chicken with Vege-Sal or salt, pepper, and sage.
+- Rub both sides of chicken with Vege-Sal (affiliate link) or salt, pepper, and sage.
 Use a frying pan which will hold the chicken without crowding.
 Heat pan, then add olive oil and heat again.

 - When oil is hot, add chicken and saute over medium heat until chicken is well browned on both sides and cooked through, about 3-4 minutes per side.
 (The chicken is done when it feels firm but not hard if you press on it with a finger.)